jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

    f.
 Using the commandline, append an additional 25 mb to `/datapool/datadump.txt`
    g.
 Execute an `ls -l` on zpool datapool and backup to compare the two files

-10. Create a systemd .mount unit files for the Btrfs partitions created in question number 8
+10. Create a systemd .mount unit file for the Btrfs partitions created in question number 8

     a.
 List the content of the .mount files in a screenshot(s)
     b.
 Reboot the system and take a screenshot of the df -H to make the .mount files work